Brandeis Intramural Sports Policies and Procedures

 7. Any team found to have used an ineligible player will forfeit all games in which that player participated.

-Last year we switched to a new scheduling software called IM Leagues.
-Every player, whether they created the team or not, must create an account.
+Every player, whether they created the team or not, must create an IM Leagues account.
 This is done simply by going to imleagues.com/brandeis and clicking create account at the top.

 If a player plays on your team, but does not create an account by their next game, they will not be able to play in that game until they make this IM Leagues profile.